SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Liquid has a special null-like type that is returned when accessing a deleted object called EmptyDrop In JS a type is nullish if it is null or undefined.

+#### type manipulation

+in most languages, types are limited in how they can be used: contain predefined primitive types|all statically typed languages new data structures create corresponding types|all statically typed languages (I know) new records create new corresponding types|all statically typed languages (I know) can create type aliases|Python, Rust, TS can create types that are combinations of other types|TS can create new types by reasoning about other types|TS

+type manipulation is a not-so-common cover term for creating new types by reasoning about other types

+the `keyof` operator takes an object type and returns a union type of its keys. the TS-specific `typeof` operator returns the type of a non-type thing. the TS type `ReturnType<T>` corresponnds to the return type of T (T must be a function ＊type＊) An indexed access type, given a key of a field, allows us to get the type of the value of a field of another type, much as indexing an assoc array with a key returns its value.
+Indexed access types use the same [] syntax as normal accessing.
+Conditional types evaluate to different types depending on an expression. conditonal-type-specifier ::= <generic> extends <type> ? <type> : <type>;
+the generic which is the first thing conditional type can be used in the true branch for further manipulation/selection. in the <generic> extends <type> of a conditional type, within the <type> one may declare an additional generic via `infer <generic>`, which we than can use in the true branch
+A mapped type maps all keys of another type to a certain type. mapped-type-specifier ::= \[<type> in keyof <type>\]: <type>;
+more on mapped types: https://www.typescriptlang.org/docs/handbook/2/mapped-types.html Template literal types use JS template literal syntax to expand to all possible string literal types that this could assume.

+mapped types

+#### TS Utility types

+TypeScript provides several utility types to facilitate common type transformations.

 ### top type